Scheduling Open

 You have worked hard to accumulate your assets.
 Lawsuits, divorces, and other events can significantly reduce the size of your estate.
 How assets are held and titled and who they are transferred to can leave the assets exposed to creditors and others.
 This can even include your heirs’ creditors.

-Planning can help protect your assets and limit the liability exposure.
+Planning can help protect your assets and limit liability exposure.
 This can include forming spendthrift trusts and foreign and domestic asset protection trusts and the use of business entities and structures to segregate assets from sources of liability exposure.

 Providing for Incapacity